-Here's how a typical meeting works:
+Here's how a typical meeting might work:

-• We require writers to attend 2 recent meetings before presenting their script partly so that they are aware of how the group operates and can decide if it suits them (or not).
+• We require writers to attend at least ONE recent meeting before presenting their script, partly so that they are aware of how the group operates and can decide if it suits them (or not).

-Particularly if the group is large, there can be a large amount of feedback delivered in a short time by many different people with different perspectives, which can be a little overwhelming for the author trying to keep track of it all.
+• Particularly if the group is large, there can be a large amount of feedback delivered in a short time by many different people with different perspectives, which can be a little overwhelming for the author trying to keep track of it all.
 So, when you present your script (particularly if it's a large group), please feel free to bring a recording device and/or to ask people to slow down and repeat themselves!!

 All we ask is that when you RSVP 'yes' you commit to downloading and reading the entire script we'll be discussing ahead of time.
 We won't be reading any of the script during the meeting, so if you haven't read it in advance you'll find it difficult to participate fully on the day.